 Take note of how easy it is to get to the venue; how long is the walk from the tube?
 Will your guests need a taxi from the nearest train station?
 Is there parking?
 Getting your guests to the door in a stress-free state will help to kick off your event the right way.

-Entrances/Exits and accessibility
+Entrances, exits, and accessibility

 Don't forget to consider loading access and parking specifically for your event suppliers checking access times and height restrictions.

 Will you require a registration/welcome desk?
 Check to see where this could be located and consider your attendee journey to make it a seamless experience.
 If possible, bring your registration supplier down to the venue too, so they can see for themselves if they'll have everything they need.

 Kitchen location and catering service points